AlexRussellGit/Macroscop/README.md

 API Integration: The application leverages APIs to communicate with the security access system.
 This allows for seamless integration and real-time updates of access permissions and security events.

-User Management: Administrators can add, edit, and remove users, assigning specific access levels and permissions.
-User information is stored securely and can be easily managed through the application.

-Access Control: The application provides a user-friendly interface to define and manage access control rules.
+Access Control: The application provides a user-friendly interface for defining and managing access control rules.
 Administrators can set access schedules, restricted areas, and other parameters to enhance security.

-Security Event Monitoring: Real-time monitoring of security events is integrated into the application.
-Users can view logs, alerts, and other relevant information to ensure a proactive approach to security management.
+Door Control: Administrators can send requests to open or close doors through the application.
+The system provides real-time feedback on the status of doors, allowing administrators to monitor and control access effectively.

 Prerequisites
 .NET Framework or .NET Core